 SafeKote exhibits good adhesion to acrylic, epoxy and polyurethane primers.
-Please note water based acrylic primers are not recommended due to their low film strength and poor water resistance. when doing large areas or if there is any doubt we always recommend doing a test area first.
+Please note water based acrylic primers such as Flag Rust Converter or Omnicote are not recommended for use with Safekote due to their relatively low film strength.
+When doing large areas or if there is any doubt we always recommend doing a test area first.

 Please read the full instruction sheet included with any order prior to use.